 Previously, Grubbs was a program manager for Ashoka, which identifies and supports leading social entrepreneurs worldwide.
 At Ashoka, she worked on initiatives that convened networks of social innovators tackling complex social problems, created opportunities for them to collaborate and coach one another, and identified promising trends and solutions.
 Her projects included overseeing and expanding the global Emerging Innovators Bootcamps program; building a community of innovators improving the well-being of young kids; organizing a strategic summit of university leaders who are committed to student leadership and social impact; and leading the development of digital products that supported social innovation online.

-Earlier, Grubbs helped to launch The Future Project, a national education organization that unlocks the potential of young people to change their schools and their worlds.
-As a founding member of the executive team, she worked with community leaders and public schools to launch the pilot program in 2011 with more than 500 participants—the largest educational initiative to launch since Teach for America in 1989.
+Earlier, Grubbs also helped to launch The Future Project, a national education organization that supports the power of young people to lead change in their schools and communities.
+As a founding member of the executive board, she worked with community leaders and public schools to launch the pilot program in 2011 with more than 500 participants—the largest educational initiative to launch since Teach for America in 1989.

-A native of Washington, D.C., Grubbs earned her BA with honors in English Literature from Yale University.
-She currently resides in Princeton, N.J., where she enjoys cooking, creating art, and exploring the great outdoors.
+Grubbs is a native of Washington, D.C., and earned her BA with honors in English Literature from Yale University.
+She is also certified as a master practitioner in Emergent Learning methods.
+She currently resides in Philadelphia, where she enjoys writing, cooking for friends, and exploring out-of-the-way places.